 REQUEST FOR PERSONAL READERS AND FRIENDLY VISITORS

-• Clifton: A woman would like a reader once a week to assist with mail.
+Lockland: A woman would like a reader once a week to help with mail.

-• Lockland: A woman would like a reader once a week to help with mail.
+Western Hills: A woman would like a reader once a week to assist with mail.

 REQUESTS FOR TRANSPORTATION